 The growth and development of your employees is one of the most critical links to their effectiveness and engagement.

-Triggered surveys occur after certain events such as work anniversaries, promotions or role changes that have occurred.
+Triggered surveys occur after certain events such as work anniversaries, promotions or role changes that have occured.
 Getting feedback from both the employee and their manager at these inflection points will ensure that people are getting the most out of their work experience.

 You can also schedule feedback cycles such as 360 feedback surveys, performance reviews and team effectiveness surveys to go out on set dates throughout the year.